Posted in Recipes on 26.10.2018

 There’s also the wonderful stuff that is raw cacao powder.
 I both use it and mention it a LOT!
 It’s so rich in chocolate flavour as well as being full of heart healthy antioxidants.
 A little goes a really long way!

 These death by chocolate cupcakes are also a one bowl mix.
-In the land of the perpetually full washing up bowl I call 1 bowl vegan chocolate cupcakes winning at life ?
+In the land of the perpetually full washing up bowl I call one bowl vegan chocolate cupcakes winning at life.

 If you make this recipe or any of the recipes from The Cook & Him we’d LOVE to see!
 Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)